benni-ben/roblox-noob-face-SVG/README.md

 # roblox-noob-face-SVG

-classic roblox noob face, remade in a vector-format.
+Classic Roblox noob face that I remade into a vector format.
+Much higher resolution than the original.

+I do not care what you do with it.